jroper/jazzyidau/_posts/2020-02-14-rotating-secrets-kubernetes.md

 Of course, when it comes to certificates, it's fairly straight forward to rotate a certificate using cert-manager, but even that isn't quite solved - while you can rotate a services certificate, there's no straight forward way to rotate the certificate for the CA that it and the other services it authenticates with trusts.

-When it comes to authentication that is not based on certificates, such as symmetric encryption keys, passwords, or assymetric keys used for things like JWTs, there is nothing really out there saying how to do this.
+When it comes to authentication that is not based on certificates, such as symmetric encryption keys, passwords, or asymmetric keys used for things like JWTs, there is nothing really out there saying how to do this.

 Of course, it's absolutely possible to do it, and I can come up with multiple different ways in my head to do this without requiring downtime.
 There are also multiple third party solutions, such as HashiCorp Vault, that makes it possible.
 But I'd like a Kubernetes native mechanism - afterall, Kubernetes does provide a secret management API, it should be possible to use this in a way that supports secret rotation.